Gazpacho (band): Tick Tock (2009–2010)

 On 15 March 2009, Gazpacho's fifth studio album, Tick Tock, was released on HTW Records, a division of Sony BMG.

 The album is based on the story of French writer and navigator Antoine de Saint-Exupéry, who took off in an attempt at a long-distance flight from Paris to Saigon in 1935.
 He crashed in the Sahara Desert many hours later, becoming stranded with his co-pilot Prevot.
 Later, he recounted his experience in a book called Wind, Sand and Stars, and this story forms the basis of the album Tick Tock.

 In connection with Tick Tock, Gazpacho conducted their first official headlining tour, the Tick Tock Tour, visiting six countries between 26 March and 8 April 2009.

 In the meantime, the album and corresponding shows received rave reviews.

-On 10 July 2009, Gazpacho headed off to Germany to perform as headliners at the Night of the Prog festival in Loreley, Germany.
+In July 2009, Gazpacho headed off to Germany to perform as headliners at the Night of the Prog festival at the Loreley Open-Air Theatre in Sankt Goarshausen.
 The concert was recorded and released on DVD in January 2010 as A Night at Loreley.

 At the end of 2009, during the process of editing, mixing, and producing the DVD, the band announced that drummer Robert R. Johansen had decided to leave the band due to personal circumstances.

 In the early days of 2010, a replacement for Johansen was found in Lars Erik Asp, just in time for the second part of the Tick Tock Tour.
 The original plan was to visit six countries in March/April, but due to a plane crash in Poland, with the corresponding one week of mourning, the Polish promoter decided to cancel the concerts in Poland from 16 to 18 April.
 The dates were postponed until September 2010.

 On 1 May 2010, the band's first concert in the United States was announced as part of a progressive rock festival.
 Gazpacho played at the Majestic Theater in Gettysburg, Pennsylvania.
 For the European gigs in September, they hired Micheal Krumins (Green Carnation, Sirenia) as a stand-in guitarist as Vilbo had to take time off due to family commitments.